Jafar Qoli Khan Donboli

-Jafarqoli or Jafarqulu Khan Donboli (جعفرقلی خان دنبلی) was the last khan of the Khoy Khanate from 1798 to 1799 and penultimate Khan of Shaki from 1806 to 1814.
+Jafar Qoli Khan Donboli (جعفرقلی خان دنبلی) was the last khan of the Khoy Khanate from 1798 to 1799 and penultimate Khan of Shaki from 1806 to 1814.

 Background

 He was born to either Sahbaz Khan Donboli as their second son in Khoy.
-He was from Donbolis, a Kurdish tribe.
-Ahmad Khan Donboli was murdered in 1786, Jafarqoli had to flee the scene.
+He was from Donboli, a Kurdish tribe.
+Ahmad Khan Donboli was murdered in 1786, and Jafar Qoli had to flee the scene.

 Life under Hosayn Qoli

 His nephew Hosayn Qoli Donboli soon regained his throne in 1786 thanks to help from Mohammad Qoli Khan Afshar of Urmia Khanate, meanwhile his father's murderers were put to death by Jafar Qoli.
-Hosayn Qoli had to pay annual tribute to Mohammad Qoli because of this.
+Hosayn Qoli had to pay an annual tribute to Mohammad Qoli because of this.
 Soon later Askar Khan Afshar arrived in Khoy, asking for Hosayn Qoli's help to invade Urmia and rescue his brother Mirza Abolhasan.
-Using opportunity to stop paying tributes, Hosayn Qoli agreed to the plan.
-Khoy army commanded by Jafar Qoli defeated Urmia army near Aq Ziarat in 1788.
-However, Mirza Abolhasan was killed by Mohammad Qoli on suggestion of Khodadad Khan Donboli, Khan of Tabriz, leaving the war inconclusive.
-Khodadad was killed by Sadiq Khan Shaqaqi same year.
+Using the opportunity to stop paying tributes, Hosayn Qoli agreed to the plan.
+Khoy army commanded by Jafar Qoli defeated the Urmia army near Aq Ziarat in 1788.
+However, Mirza Abolhasan was killed by Mohammad Qoli at the suggestion of Khodadad Khan Donboli, Khan of Tabriz, leaving the war inconclusive.
+Khodadad was killed by Sadeq Khan Shaqaqi the same year.

-Meanwhile Hosayn Qoli befriended Agha Mohammad Khan Qajar, receiving not only Khoy but Tabriz, Ardabil and other parts of Azerbaijan as governorate in 1791.
+Meanwhile, Hosayn Qoli befriended Agha Mohammad Khan Qajar, receiving not only Khoy but Tabriz, Ardabil and other parts of Azerbaijan as governorate in 1791.
 However his marriage to Ibrahim Khalil Khan's daughter raised suspicion by Agha Mohammad, he was replaced by Jafar Qoli briefly.
-Situation changed in 1797 again when Hosayn Qoli came to be favored by Fath Ali Khan Qajar, Jafarqoli became a rebel and besieged Khoy with help from Yazidi and Shaqaqi tribesmen.
-However death of Hosaynqoli in 1798 forced him to assume the khanate and make peace with Fath Ali.
+The situation changed in 1797 again when Hosayn Qoli came to be favored by Fath Ali Khan Qajar, Jafar Qoli became a rebel and besieged Khoy with help from Yazidi and Shaqaqi tribesmen.
+However the death of Hosaynqoli in 1798 forced him to assume the khanate and make peace with Fath Ali.